 Autumn Season

-Another best trekking season for the Manaslu Circuit Trek is autumn.
+Another best trekking season you should consider for the Manaslu Circuit Trek is autumn.
 The autumn season in Nepal starts in September and lasts until November.
 Autumn starts in Nepal right after the summer/monsoon season ends.
 For the first few weeks, you will be getting some rainfall in the lower altitudes of the region.
-Temperature in AUtumn ranges from 0°C to 20°C during the day in the lower regions and -5°C to 10°C in the higher regions.
+Temperature in Autumn ranges from 0°C to 20°C during the day in the lower regions and -5°C to 10°C in the higher regions.
 At night, temperatures drop significantly, especially at higher altitudes, ranging from -10°C to -5°C.

 October is the peak Autumn season in Nepal when the weather gets beautiful, and the temperature is ideal for trekking.
 The views of the skies and mountains are also very clear, making it an amazing season to click on some majestic photos.